derobins/MACSio/doc/macsio_building.rst

 warnings or outright errors with some C compilers.
 If you encounter such a situation, please file an issue for it so we are aware of the issue and can fix it.

-Note that the list of available plugins is determined by
+Note that the list of available plugins is determined by which plugins are compiled and linked with MACSio_'s main.
+So, plugins are determined at link-time, not run-time.